 With regard to communication, we distinguish between external and internal communication.
 Within the system, microservices communicate either synchronously via HTTP or through asynchronous messages using a message bus.
-The Event Bus is based on [Active MQ Artemis](#).
 Whether synchronous or asynchronous communication is used depends on the respective use case.